nagasella/esa/README.md

 // ... up to 32 bits available
 ```

-These indices are then used when defining entity models, and also to access/modify the fields of each entity in the table.
+## More about entity tables

+In order to optimize memory storage, ESA allows to parameterize entity tables in terms of:
+* The number of entities
+* The number of entity models
+* The number of `bn::fixed` fields
+* The number of `int` fields
+* The number of entity updaters
+* The number of table updaters

+Since an entity table generally contains heterogeneous entities (that is, entities that do not share all the fields) some cells of the table may remain empty: this generates some memory waste.
+To compensate for this, keep in mind that:
+* `bool` and `enum` fields do not take much space: for both data types, there is only a single `unsigned int` variable per entity, therefore they are quite memory efficient (although the access time can be a bit slower)
+* It is always possible to define more than 1 entity table, and group in the same table those entities that share many fields; however, this shouldn't be taken too far, since one of the main benefits of an Entity System is its flexibility in terms handling heterogeneous game objects

 ## More about entity models

-An entity model represents the _type_ of an entity: it is associated to the fields the entitiy possesses.
+An entity model represents the _type_ of an entity: it is associated to the fields the entitiy owns.
 When instantiating an `entity_table`, it is necessary to specify in its template parameters how many models the table supports.
 Each table has to support at least one model, but also not more than 32 models per table are supported for now.

 It is necessary to define all the entity models for the table before starting to add entities to it.
 This essentially means defining which fields the specific model contains.
 It can be done as shown in the example above: